Acortezm/Silly-Games-/README.md

+# Easy Games Repository
+Description: Welcome to my little corner of gaming fun! 🎮 This is a collection of simple games I whipped up during my free time—not just to flex my coding skills but also because I saw someone else do it and thought, “Hey, I can totally pull that off!”
+Plus, there’s nothing like jamming to some music while replicating these games to make coding feel like a party.
+So grab a snack, and let’s play!

-# Silly-Games-
+# Technologies Used:

- This repository is a delightful collection of simple games that I created in my spare time to sharpen my coding skills.
-Inspired by seeing others’ creations, I decided to dive in and give it a shot!
-Coding while grooving to my favorite tunes makes the process even more enjoyable.
+JavaScript
+HTML/CSS